Manuel Godoy: 1807: Treaty of Fontainebleau

 The new king was popular, but his security was not certain.
-Murat had occupied the city only the day before, and, despite increasingly abject attempts to win France's favour, refused to recognize Fernando.
-Carlos IV protested his abdication and appealed to Napoleon for assistance.
-With the two rivals openly craving his mediation, the emperor was placed in an ideal position to control events.
-He summoned Carlos, María Luisa, and Fernando to meet him for a conference at Bayonne (Godoy was rescued from captivity and transported to France).
-With all the contestants united in his presence, Napoleon demanded that the rival kings renounce the throne and hand it to the emperor.
-Carlos assented, and on 5 May Fernando's defiance was overcome and the throne was formally signed over to Napoleon in exchange for generous pensions for the royal family and guarantees of territorial and religious integrity for Spain.
+Joachim Murat had occupied the city only the day before, and, despite increasingly abject attempts to win France's favour, refused to recognize Ferdinand.
+Charles IV protested his abdication and appealed to Napoleon for assistance.
+With the two rivals openly craving his mediation, the Emperor was placed in an ideal position to control events.
+He summoned Charles, María Luisa, and Ferdinand to meet him for a conference at Bayonne (Godoy was rescued from captivity and transported to France).
+With all the contestants united in his presence, Napoleon demanded that the rival kings renounce the throne and hand it to him.
+Charles assented, and on 5 May Ferdinand's defiance was overcome and the throne was formally signed over to Napoleon in exchange for generous pensions for the royal family and guarantees of territorial and religious integrity for Spain.

 With the whole of the Peninsula subjugated, Napoleon appeared to have achieved his every objective.
-However, even as the Bourbons departed into exile - Carlos, María Luisa and Godoy to Italy, and Fernando, his brother, Carlos, and uncle, Antonio, to Talleyrand's chateau at Valençay - the Peninsula remained restive.
+However, even as the Bourbons departed into exile - Charles, María Luisa and Godoy to Italy, and Ferdinand, his brother, Charles, and uncle, Antonio, to Talleyrand's Château de Valençay - the Peninsula remained restive.

-Setting this aside, however, opportunism was the key.
-Napoleon had been motivated neither by an altruistic desire to spread the benefits of freedom and enlightenment, nor by a gigantic strategic combination, nor by an overwhelming clan loyalty that made the creation of family courts the centrepiece of French foreign policy.
-Strategic, ideological and historical factors were present in his thinking, certainly, but in the last resort what mattered was, first, the emperor's character, and, second, the force of circumstance.
-Forever eager to demonstrate his prowess, impose his stamp upon affairs, and demonstrate his contempt for diplomacy, the emperor was confronted with a situation in which nothing seemed to stand between him and the stroke that was more audacious than anything that he had yet attempted.
-Never had he been more wrong.